This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Literal Type: multiple types

 In simple terms, an object of type: Platform.OS and data: any.
-The data type depends on the environment - on a native device it will be a string, which you can then use to send notifications via Firebase Cloud Messaging (Android) or APNs (iOS); on web it will be a registration object (VAPID).
+The data type depends on the environment - on a native device it will be a string, which you can then use to send notifications via Firebase Cloud Messaging (Android) or APNs (iOS).

 Acceptable values are: ExplicitlySupportedDevicePushToken | ImplicitlySupportedDevicePushToken